liam-wiltshire/talks/hackthesystem/content.md

     - Create signed URLs, so the redirect URL comes with a signature that is verified before the redirect happens - this still allows for external redirects when required, but provides confidence that the links are approved
     - This is something that Tebex does, as we have to perform external redirects
     - Similar to this, actually store all the redirect URLs in a database, and only provide a linkId or similar, and fetch the redirect out of the DB - could be DB heavy if you generate alot of redirect links
- - If there are only a limited number of places a user should be redirected to, maintain a list of these, and only accept redirects to one of these URLs - again potentially idenfitied by an ID
+ - If there are only a limited number of places a user should be redirected to, maintain a list of these, and only accept redirects to one of these URLs - again potentially identified by an ID

 ---